nil4/dotnet-transform-xdt/README.md

 Here's a quick rundown of the values above:

-  - `BeforeTargets="_WebConfigTransform"` schedules this target to run before the build-in target that adds the `aspNetCore` handler, as described earlier.
+  - `BeforeTargets="_TransformWebConfig"` schedules this target to run before the build-in target that adds the `aspNetCore` handler, as described earlier.
   - `_SourceWebConfig` defines the full path to the Web.config file in your **project** folder.
 This will be used as the source (input) for the transformation.
   - `_XdtTransform` defines the full path to the XDT transform file in your **project** folder to be applied.
     In this example, we use `Web.$(Configuration).config`, where $(Configuration) is a placeholder for the publish configuration, e.g. `Debug` or `Release`.
   - `_TargetWebConfig` defines the path where the transformed `Web.config` file will be written to, in the **publish** folder.
   - `Exec Command` invokes the XDT transform tool, passing the paths to the input file (`Web.config`), transform file (e.g. `Web.Release.config`) and target file (`<publish-folder>\Web.config`).
   - `Exec Condition` prevents the XDT transform tool from running if a transform file for a particular publish configuration does not exist (e.g. `Web.Debug.config`).

 Now run `dotnet publish` in the `XdtSample` folder, and examine the `Web.config` in the publish output folder (`bin\Debug\netcoreapp1.0\publish\Web.config`).
 It should look similar to this:

 ```xml